mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 /home/kursatyurt/Desktop
 ```

-Now as you see I am changed the current directory to my Desktop
+Now as you see I have changed the current directory to my Desktop

 ```shell
 ls